Updated Aug 6, 2026

 The Result<T, E> Enum

-Result is just an enum with two variants:
+So what is a Result, really?
+Just an enum with two variants:

 enum Result<T, E> {